aws/aws-iot-device-sdk-swift/Samples/ServiceClientSamples/JobsSample/README.md

 [**Return to main sample list**](../../README.md)

 This is an interactive sample that supports a set of commands that allow you to interact with the AWS IoT [Jobs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html) Service.
-The sample includes both control plane commands (that require the AWS SDK for Java v2 and use HTTP as transport) and data plane commands (that use the v2 device SDK and use MQTT as transport).
+The sample includes both control plane commands (that require the AWS SDK for Swift and use HTTP as transport) and data plane commands (that use the device SDK and use MQTT as transport).
 In a real use case, control plane commands would be issued by applications under control of the customer, while the data plane operations would be issued by software running on the
 IoT device itself.